A bank dedicated to meeting the evolving payment needs of its clients

 A EFT is a payment to a customer’s bank account.
 EFTs are a convenient, easy and affordable way to deposit funds to a customers bank account.

-A PAD is a withdrawal from a customer’s bank account, which has been pre-authorized by the account holder.
+A PAD is an EFT debit transaction whereby a withdrawal from a customer’s bank account has been pre-authorized by the account holder.
 PADs are often used as a convenient way for a business to collect payment from a customer on a one-time or recurring basis.

 What can I do if a PAD to my customer’s account is returned non-sufficient funds?

-If a PAD is returned due to insufficient funds, the biller may re-present the payment in accordance with the payor’s PAD agreement.
+If a PAD or EFT debit transaction is returned due to insufficient funds, the biller may re-present the payment in accordance with the payor’s PAD agreement.

-How do I know why a PAD is returned or rejected?
+How do I know why a transaction is returned or rejected?

-Below is a list of the Canadian Payments Association return reason codes:
+Below is a list of the Payments Canada return reason codes:

 |901||NSF (Debit Only)||NSF/DSP|